devicons/devicon/CONTRIBUTING.md

 <hr>
 <h2 id='requestingIcon'>Requesting an Icon</h2>
-<p>When you want to request a new icon please feel free to create a issue following some simple guidelines:</p>
+<p>To request an icon, you can create an issue in the repo.
+Please follow these simple guidelines:</p>
 <ul>
   <li>Search for other issues already requesting the icon</li>
   <li>If an issue doesn't exist, create an issue naming it "Icon request: <i>name-of-the-icon</i>". </li>